zey9991/research_report/pendle/v2fee/relative/V2 Fee Optimization Relative.md

 | ankrETH_WETH_BalancerLP_Aura_28MAR2024 | 0.003118437      | 169800.63078518893 |
 | ARB_ETH_Camelot_27JUN2024              | 0.032033558      | 809023.8249134828  |

+Note: Here, **TVL** refers to the historical average TVL for the most recent day of active pools in the current dataset.
+For inactive pools, it refers to the TVL on the last active day.
+For inactive pools, this metric takes into account the TVL performance during all previously active periods.

 The global optimal FeeRatio for these samples would be: 0.014929819

 Once we have this data for all pools, we can calculate the global optimal FeeRatio that applies to all 206 pools: